makeabilitylab/physcomp/pages/tutorials/index.md

 5. **Lesson 5: RGB LEDs.** Introduces RGB LEDs, using both common anode and cathode versions, and independently controlling brightness and hue.

+TODO:
-TODO: blink no delay (where to put this?)
+- blink no delay (where to put this?)
+- how to hook up multiple LEDS per port with Arduino
+- Where to put breadboard stuff?

 ### Input